ajlab-gh/azure_text_to_speech/README.md

 ## Conclusion

-By following these instructions, you can set up a clean and conflict-free environment for using the Azure Cognitive Services Speech SDK.If you encounter any issues, ensure all dependencies are correctly installed and that your environment variables are set properly.
+By following these instructions, you can set up a clean and conflict-free environment for using the Azure Cognitive Services Speech SDK.
+If you encounter any issues, ensure all dependencies are correctly installed and that your environment variables are set properly.